Drink Your Way to a Long Life Minus the Hangover

 We’ve all had one of those nights.
 Enticed by an open bar at a wedding or a night out with old friends, we knock back a few too many and resolve to suffer the consequences in the morning.

-Unfortunately, as most of us beyond our party years have experienced, our body doesn’t bounce back from that nasty hangover like it did in our youth.
+Unfortunately, as most of us have experienced, our body doesn’t bounce back from that nasty hangover like it did in our youth.
 Indeed, it can even feel worse.
 Is this due to stiff joints or poor sleep or what, exactly?

 According to an article in the New York Times, the intensified hangover we feel as older adults may have a lot to do with the changes in lifestyle that occur as we age.